jlleongarcia/jlleongarcia/content/blog/tinker-cloud-vs-pis.md

 | BMAX B4 | Intel N95 (x4 cores Alder-Lake) | - | 16 GB | 12.5 x 11.2 x 4.4 cm  (0.608L) |

 {{< callout type="info" >}}
-* It's very important to use [proper adapter](https://raspberrytips.com/how-to-power-a-raspberry-pi/) 170 events/s vs
+* It's very important to use [proper adapter](https://raspberrytips.com/how-to-power-a-raspberry-pi/) or you will risk the SBC and its performance
-* The A info on adapters is the MAXIMUM they can deliver at a certain voltaje, the devices will ask for less current if they dont need that much
+* The Amperes [A] info on adapters is the MAXIMUM they can deliver at a given voltaje [V]
+  * The devices will ask for less current if they dont need that much
 {{< /callout >}}

 ## Testing Results